“He set my feet on a rock and gave me a firm place to stand.” Psalm 40:2

 Organisation and Planning

-At Warter the school is organised into 5 classes including the Warter Babies Foundation Stage Unit and each class contains 2 year groups.
-The teachers have worked together to create a long term plan overview for each class with a two year spiral curriculum (Appendix 1) taken from the new national curriculum programmes of study.
+Warter School is organised into 5 classes including the Warter Babies Foundation Stage Unit and each class contains 2 year groups.
+The teachers have worked together to create a long term plan overview for each class with a two year spiral curriculum taken from the new National Curriculum programmes of study.
 Red Kites, Owls, Kestrels and Merlins have termly topics.
-These topics are based on the main subject areas of History, Geography and Science.
-There are also continuous objectives which may be taught across a range of subjects, for example art objectives could be taught during the Victorians topics or a geographical topic on mountains.
-The detailed objectives for each topic are listed in Appendix 2.
+Key concepts are continuously embedded across a range of subjects, for example art concepts could be taught during the Victorians topics or a geographical topic on mountains.
 At the start of each term a parent newsletter is sent home to inform and support learning at home (class newsletters can be found on the website).
-Teachers complete their own medium and short term plans which contain learning objectives, success criteria, groupings, differentiation and information on resources.
+Teachers complete their own medium and short term plans.

 Phonics, reading and mathematics.